 Practical nursing diploma

 Licensed practical nurses (also known as LPNs) are professional nurses who contribute to the assessment, planning, implementation and evaluation of patient care at AHS.
 Licensed practical nurses have the knowledge, skill, judgement and abilities to contribute to many types of patient care, including prevention, acute treatment and management, long term and palliative care.

 As front-line nursing professionals, they provide a variety of nursing services within a defined scope of practice.
 Licensed practical nurses take and record vital signs, collect various samples, dress wounds, monitor progress and report reactions to treatment, as well as educate patients and families.

 Licensed practical nurses may also provide leadership and work guidance to others, such as nursing attendants, health care aides and practical nursing students.
-Currently, there are many roles within Alberta Health Services for licensed practical nurses and as the profession continues to grow new opportunities are created.
+Currently, there are many roles within AHS for licensed practical nurses and as the profession continues to grow new opportunities are created.
 Licensed practical nurses may pursue advanced training and practice in specialty nursing areas such as operating room, advanced orthopedics, dialysis and immunization.

 Licensed practical nurses may work full-time or part-time hours or on a call-in (casual) basis.
 They can apply for positions that are permanent, temporary or casual depending on department and facility needs.
 Shift schedules may include a combination of day, evening, night, weekend and holiday shifts, as well as on-call duty.